 DSN 2015 Student Forum: Timely, Reliable, and Cost-effective Transport Service using Dissemination Graphs

 I am interested in building dependable infrastructure, or networked systems that maintain correct operation and predictable performance, even in the presence of partial failures or compromises.
 I am currently working on applying intrusion-tolerant principles to create SCADA systems for the power grid that can continue to operate correctly and at their required levels of performance even when part of the system has been compromised by a sophisticated attacker.
-We have recently released version 1.0 of the Spire intrusion-tolerant SCADA system, which is designed to withstand malicious attacks at both the network level and the system level.
+In May 2017, we released version 1.0 of the Spire intrusion-tolerant SCADA system, which is designed to withstand malicious attacks at both the network level and the system level.
 Spire successfully withstood a red team attack conducted by Sandia National Laboratories at Pacific Northwest National Laboratory (PNNL) from March 27 to April 7, 2017 and was demonstrated in a test-deployment at the Hawaiian Electric Company from January 22 to February 2, 2018.
+Spire continues to be actively developed by the Resilient Systems and Societies Lab (RSSLab) at Pitt and the Distributed Systems and Networks (DSN) Lab at Johns Hopkins University.

 I am additionally interested in consistent state maintenance in the presence of failures, including approaches such as Paxos and Extended Virtual Synchrony, as well as resilient (including intrusion-tolerant) systems more generally.